 Start supplementing with Cal Mag

-Epsom salts can provide extra magnesium when needed, just add one teaspoon per gallon or 4 liters of water or with your nutrient feeding.
+Epsom salts can provide extra magnesium when needed, just add 1/4 to 1 teaspoon per gallon or 4 liters of water or with your nutrient feeding.

 Magnesium sulfate is like Epsom salts but with added sulfur.

 Garden lime can adjust your soil’s ph levels, and a little goes a long way!

 Worm castings are an excellent organic choice are recommended to be mixed with soil for full benefits.

 Here are some magnesium only nutrients for your marijuana plants.

 Dyna Gro Mag Pro is a nutritional supplement that helps boost magnesium and sulfur levels.

 It comes in a ratio of 2 percent magnesium and 1.5 percent sulfur, one issue is it has a high phosphorus values that are: 2-15-4 so be careful when adding to adding to additional nutrients.